-Child or mini: Smaller backpacks, also referred to as “mini” styles in the North Face product line, are geared toward primary and middle school students.
+Smaller backpacks, also referred to as “mini” styles in the North Face product line, are geared toward primary and middle school students.
 Mini styles are also ideal for commuters who like to travel light.
 Additionally, minis serve as purses for some.
 Sizing caveat: the straps are significantly narrower in mini styles than for full-size backpacks, so some adults may have difficulty fitting a mini over a jacket.

-Students: Students, particularly those in high school and college, will enjoy the organization built into North Face backpacks.
+Most students, particularly those in high school and college, will enjoy the organization built into North Face backpacks.
 Student styles are equipped with laptop slots and other compartments for electronics and office supplies.
 These have more than one size option available, so if you have a larger laptop, you can opt for larger backpack.

-Commuters/travelers: Many commuters or travelers may find much of what they need in North Face backpacks geared toward students.
+Many commuters or travelers may find much of what they need in North Face backpacks geared toward students.
 But if you’re looking for more convenient compartments, commuter/traveler styles offer nice options such as external water bottle pockets, headphone openings, and more divided inside pockets.
 There are also more external zipper compartments on these models, as security is more of an issue for commuters and travelers.

 Black is the most popular color for North Face backpacks, but you’ll also find a variety of colors, prints, and designs throughout the product line.
 There are quite a few color combinations that are gender-neutral, as well as more traditionally masculine and feminine color schemes.
 Few North Face backpacks are monochromatic, so if you’re looking for a single hue, you have limited options: black, blue, gray, or white.